Diane Brage-Hudson, RN, PhD

 - Dr. Hudson has taught nursing research at the undergraduate level.

-- Dr. Hudson has taught knowledge development and nursing theory at the graduate level.
+- Dr. Hudson has taught knowledge development, nursing theory and nursing theory at the graduate level.

 - Recipient of the Pennie Z. Davis Research Award, 2008